Showing posts with label Psychology. Show all posts

 Arun Kumar+ AI : Finding Restraint

 I am always yearning for balance between striving to savor a glass of wine while resisting the temptation to reach for another.
-Yet, what unfolds is often the opposite of this aspiration.
+Yet, what unfolds is often the opposite.
 Even before the last sip touches the lips, thoughts of having another glass begin to swirl.
 Propelled by unchecked desire, the yearning for balance remains an unattainable horizon.
 My quest for balance between savoring (and feeling content with) a glass of wine, and not wanting another, has been a persistent call, but realizing it remains elusive.

 What kind of balance, then, am I truly capable of achieving, and how?